hannahlivnat/hannahlivnat.github.io/ga-project1/README.md

 VISIT LIVE SITE
 ---------------
-* Link to Site: hannahlivnat.github.io/ga-project1
+* Link to Site: hannahlivnat.github.io/ga-project1 (Site not connected to Webster API, download and serve locally with API key)

 UNSOLVED PROBLEMS
 -----------------